skulltech/aws-solutions-architect-associate-notes/whizlabs-practice-tests.md

 __ELB__ can only balance traffic in one region and __not across multiple regions__.

 __Multivalue answer routing policy__ responds with upto 8 healthy records selected at __random__.

+## Practice Test 2

+__RDS data size limits__ —
+- Aurora: 64 TB
+- Others: 16 TB.

+The ELB service does not consume an IP address, it's the nodes that cosume one IP address each.

+DynamoDB streams can be used to monitor changes made to a database, and they can trigger lambda functions.

+During automated backup, Amazon RDS performs a storage volume snapshot of entire Database instance.
+Also, it captures transaction logs every 5 minutes.

+__AWS EMR__ — AWS Elastic MapReduce, Hadoop based big data analytics.

+__Amazon Cognito__ has two __authentication methods__, __independent__ of one another —
+- Sign in via third party federation
+- Cognito user pools

+__AWS RDS is a service__ whereas __AWS Aurora is a database engine__.

+__AWS Server Migration Service (SMS)__ is an agentless service which makes it easier and faster for you to migrate thousands of on-premise workloads to AWS.

+__KMS__ master keys are region specific.

+AWS __VPC Endpoints support S3 and DynamoDB__.
+For __Amazon ECR__, we have to use __AWS PrivateLink__.

+For __Redshift__, spot instances are not an option.

+__Auto-scaling__ ensures —
+- Fault tolerance
+- Availability

+__Increasing performance in S3__ —
+- If workload is mainly GET requests, integrate Cloudfront with S3.
+- If workload consists of PUT requests, use S3 transfer accleration.

+With __Amazon SNS__, there is a possibility of the client receiving __duplicate messages__.

+__AWS Athena__ is a managed service which can be used to make interactive __search queries to S3 data__.